 Surely, this well-known ice cream brand has its roots in Denmark, right?
 And from its Danish-sounding name, isn’t the company Scandinavian, just like Ikea, another favorite store from that part of the world?

 Nope – not even a little bit.
 Unlike your favorite Scandinavian furniture store, Häagen-Dazs was never made in Scandinavia.
-Instead, it actually has its roots right in the USA – in Bronx, NY, to be exact.
+Instead, it actually has its roots right in the USA – in the Bronx, NY, to be exact.

 While native English speakers may think the name sounds Danish, Swedish, or Norwegian, the word doesn’t exist in those languages.
 More on that in a moment!

-A Husband And Wife Venture
+A Family Venture

 Häagen-Dazs began in 1961 with two Jewish-Polish immigrants, Reuben Mattus and his wife Rose.
 They sold ice pops and chocolate-covered ice cream bars in the Bronx.
 Their first three flavors were basic: vanilla, chocolate, and coffee.